Last Updated September, 2020

 Really, you don’t need to have a lot of money to be able to travel.
 It is totally possible even if you are on a tight budget.

 Nowadays, there are a lot of tips from different people regarding how much money one should have in order to travel long-term and feel comfortable.

 I have personally seen reports with such numbers as $20K and $30K per year and then I met someone who spent around $15K when traveling solo around the world.
 Honestly, I don’t think that having $30K for one year of travel is something extraordinary.
 Even $20,000 is still enough money.
 If knowing how to spend it smartly, this amount can keep you going for way longer than just 12 months.

 We didn’t have 30 thousand dollars with us when leaving the U.S. Actually, there was not even 20 thousand in our account.
 What we had was $15K and a desire to work and see the world.

 We knew that we had to make this money last for one long year of travel.
 And you know what?
 It lasted for longer.
 What’s going to be more surprising is a fact that we didn’t spend a night in a hostel, didn’t sleep in tents, hammocks or night trains.
 Also, rice and noodles were not the only foods we ate.

 That year was full of adventures, lots of new countries, and experiences.
-We ate loads of delicious and healthy foods, drank liters of coffee, swam in infinity pools, went to spa centers, and hiked gorgeous trails.
+We ate loads of delicious and healthy foods, drank liters of coffee, swam in infinity pools, went to spa centers, slept in castle hotels, and hiked gorgeous trails.

 As a couple, we spent slightly less than $10 thousand.
 If you are interested to know where we went and what we did, you can read this post.
 But a goal for today’s article is to show you that travel around the world with little money, in our case on $10K a year, is possible.
 More than that, this amount will cover expenses for two people.